SEC579: Virtualization and Software-Defined Security New

 CPE/CMU Credits: 6

-- How anti-malware tools function in virtual and cloud environments
+- How anti-malware tools function in virtual environments

 - How forensics processes and tools should be used and adapted for virtual systems